grabermtw/Second-Floor-Shenanigans/README.md

 A game in which the player picks the best of two randomly-generated sentences, based on what categories are "hot".

 ### Flying With Fred
-A game in which the player flies a plane through the air, collecting CDs tied to balloons, while avoiding other aircraft.
+A game in which the player flies a plane through the air collecting CDs tied to balloons while simeltaneously avoiding other aircraft.

 ### Emily and Emma's Meteorite Madness
 A game in which the player helps Emily or Emma collect meteorites, while avoiding other meteors falling from the sky.
 This game has both a single player mode and a multiplayer mode.